 Bambi from Bambi and Her Pink Gun is incredible childish in many ways, but also subverts this in others.
 While she's a psychopath who acts almost entirely on instinct, she's also a vain health nut who doesn't eat anything she hasn't personally boiled and will kill you if you so much as smoke near her.

 Fat Majin Buu from Dragon Ball Z is Type A - he has no idea that what he's doing is wrong, and is single-handedly converted to good by Hercule / Mr Satan.
 Super Buu is type C; he sounds increasingly intelligent once he starts absorbing people, but still throws tantrums when he's outmatched.
 Kid Buu, who doesn't have any desires that don't involve blowing things up, is Types C and E put together.

 Broly is somewhere between Type B and Type C, arguably.
 His motivation to kill Goku?
-Goku's crying scared him when they were babies in the same 'nursery'.
+Goku's nonstop crying scared him and kept him awake for days on end when they were babies in the same "nursery."

 Also Emperor Pilaf from Early Dragon Ball, and Dragon Ball GT.

 Chilled from the Gainax manga Episode of Bardock presumably qualifies under this trope, as he has shown himself to be exceedingly childish, and yet was shown to be even more ruthless than even Frieza, notably killing one of his soldiers while in a good mood just because the soldier was unfortunate enough to just happen to be blocking his view.